sreerangk/CRM_Integration/README.md

 Overall, the system is simple to use, realistic in testing, and easy to extend with real APIs or more advanced features later.

+### - Note on CRM Connection
+Due to verification issues, I wasn’t able to create live HubSpot or Zoho accounts.
+Instead, I built realistic mock CRM services that simulate API responses, file structures, and response times.
+This allowed me to fully test the synchronisation workflow and keep the architecture ready for real CRM integration once valid accounts are available.